-The ball has dropped, we’ve sang “Auld Lang Syne” and everyone has made their resolutions to kickoff 2018.
+The ball has dropped, we’ve sang “Auld Lang Syne” and everyone has made their resolutions to kickoff the new year.
 Let’s face it though, come February 1 how many of you will have already discarded your resolutions and fallen back into your old habits.
 Well this year, let’s make a change and keep it in place!
 Plus by incorporating your pet into your resolution you may be more inclined to stick with them!
 Here are just a few common resolutions people make this time of year and how your pet can keep you on track in reaching your goals.

 Resolution #1: Drop Some Pounds

 Lace up those tennis shoes, grab your dog’s leash and start moving.
-If losing weight is on your list of resolutions for 2017, then it may be time to create a workout that incorporates your dog, too.
+If losing weight is on your list of resolutions this year, then it may be time to create a workout that incorporates your dog, too.
 Who wants to walk on a boring old treadmill when you can get outside and enjoy the weather with your furry friend?
 Already taking your dog on walks, why not extend your walk an extra 20 minutes in the morning and 20 minutes in the evening.
-Find new, longer routes so that your scenery doesn’t get boring.
+Find new, longer routes so your scenery doesn’t get boring.
 If walking isn’t that challenging for you, try to run portions of your route with your pet.
 By incorporating your pet, you not only will keep yourself in shape, but your pet, too.

 Resolution #2: Watch Your Mouth